mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Reading on space weather and dosimetry
 - [ ] Include figure numbers in the READMEs
 - [ ] Look at events in that region with middling L but high E, above the peak
+- [ ] Check if we asked for Opensky historical data access

 ## In Progress